tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Examples are "Flora of North America", "Landrum 1981, Monograph of the Genus Myrceugenia (Myrtaceae)", "Peterson Field Guide to Birds of North America", or "Expert identification by J.Smith".
-The definition at dwc:nameAccordingTo is: 'The reference to the source in which the specific taxon concept circumscription is defined or implied - traditionally signified by the Latin "sensu" or "sec." (from secundum, meaning "according to").
-For taxa that result from identifications, a reference to the keys, monographs, experts and other sources should be given.'</td>
+			<td>Examples are "Flora of North America", "Landrum 1981, Monograph of the Genus Myrceugenia (Myrtaceae)", "Peterson Field Guide to Birds of North America", or "Expert identification by J.Smith".</td>
 		</tr>
 	</tbody>
 </table>